leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 it to match on your own syntax categories you will have to use `` `(category| ...)``.

 ### Mini Project
-As a final mini project for this chapter we will declare the syntax of mini arithmetic expression language and a function of type `Syntax → Nat` to evaluate it.
-In the end will be a function , which you should understand by the end of the macro chapter, so that you can test the implementation.
+As a final mini project for this chapter we will declare the syntax of a mini arithmetic expression language and a function of type `Syntax → Nat` to evaluate it.
+We will see more about some of the concepts presented below in future chapters.

 ```lean
 declare_syntax_cat arith